- About Us

 Policies and Procedures for Undergraduate Students

 Upon admission to the major, students should consult the catalog or NanoEngineering Website (http://ne.ucsd.edu) for their program of study or their undergraduate/graduate advisor if they have questions.
-The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the student affairs advisor or the Undergraduate/Graduate Affairs Committee.
-Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisor on an annual basis.
+The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Undergraduate/ Graduate Affairs Committee.
+Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisors on an annual basis.

 As aforementioned, NANO and CENG courses are offered only once a year and therefore should be taken in the recommended sequence.
 If courses are taken out of sequence, it may not always be possible to enroll in courses as desired or needed.
 If this occurs, students should seek immediate departmental advice.
 When a student deviates from the sequence of courses specified for each curriculum in this catalog, it may be impossible to complete the major within the normative four-year period.

-Advising hours for the NANO and CENG program is available through the Student Affairs Office:
+Advising hours for the NANO and CENG programs:

 Program Alterations/Exceptions to Requirements